East of Everest

 • October 29, 2022

 Time, then, becomes something more to us than the measured span of what we do.
-There is also the frightening contemplation of what is not done: tasks uncompleted, people unvisited, God’s grace unacknowledged.
+There is also the frightening contemplation of what is not done: tasks uncompleted, people unvisited, God’s kindness unacknowledged.

 Read the Post